 Premium Fresh Sea Urchin (Uni)

 Whenever I visit Japan, I love to sample some of the local sea urchin (known as uni in Japan).
-Some of the best, and most expensive I ever had was in Hakodate in Northern Japan.
-Now, I know I won’t find the best uni at a place like Uobei, but that didn’t keep me from trying it.
+Some of the best and most expensive I ever had was in Hakodate in Northern Japan.
+I know I won’t find the best uni at a place like Uobei, but that didn’t keep me from trying it.

 Tuna

 The meaty parts of the tuna were fine, similar to the bluefin tuna, but the white strings of fat running through the fish were somewhat chewy.
 Also, the tuna didn’t have as much flavor as I would have hoped for.
 The tuna tasted somewhat bland and had no wasabi.
-In other words, it was just too plain for my liking.
+In other words, it was too plain for my liking.

 Oyster Fries

-The thick golden brown panko breading was perfect.
+The thick, golden brown panko breading was perfect.
 Crunchy, flaky, and not too oily or rich.

 Whenever I took a bite, there was an explosion of flavors.
 The salty juices of the slightly chewy oysters hidden inside immediately flowed out.
 I am getting hungry now just thinking about it.